Genting Highlands: Other attractions

 Other tourist attractions at Genting Highlands are Chin Swee Caves Temple - the sole Buddhist temple named after Ancient Chinese monk Qingshui, Mohamed Noah Foundation Mosque - the sole mosque named after late politician and co-founder of Genting Group Mohamed Noah Omar, Gohtong Memorial Park - memorial and cemetery of the late founder Lim Goh Tong, two agricultural centres Mini Cameron Highlands and Genting Strawberry Leisure Farms and sole apiary and insectarium - Happy Bee Farm, Insect World and Butterfly Wonderland.

+Transport

+Genting Highlands can be reached from Malaysia's federal highway system by exiting at Genting Sempah from the Kuala Lumpur–Karak Expressway, 24 km from its western terminus at Gombak, Selangor.

+Public buses frequently serve Genting Highlands from central Kuala Lumpur bus hubs including Pekeliling, Pudu, Terminal Bersepadu Selatan and Kuala Lumpur International Airport.
+These buses usually terminate at Awana Transport Hub - passengers booked with accommodation at Resorts World Genting would need to transfer to the Awana Skyway to reach their destination.

 Government and politics

 At the federal level, Genting Highlands is part of the Bentong parliamentary constituency in Pahang, currently represented by DAP's Young Syefura Othman, and the Hulu Selangor parliamentary constituency in Selangor, currently represented by Mohd Hasnizan Harun of PAS.

 On the state level, Genting Highlands falls under the Ketari constituency of the Pahang State Legislative Assembly, currently held by Su Keong Siong of the DAP, and the Batang Kali constituency of the Selangor State Legislative Assembly, currently held by Harumaini Omar of PEJUANG.

 Genting Highlands falls within the municipal boundaries of the Bentong Municipal Council (Majlis Perbandaran Bentong) and the Hulu Selangor Municipal Council (Majlis Perbandaran Hulu Selangor).
 Since 2020, Genting Highlands has also been an autonomous sub-district (daerah kecil) within Bentong District.